microsoft/pxt/docs/writing-docs/macros.md

 ### project

-The **project** language is similar to blocks but renders a published project.
+The **project** "language" is similar to blocks but renders a published project.

     ```project
     twejlyucio